gnavaei/eks-project/README.md

 When changes were committed to GitHub, ArgoCD automatically detected the updates and reconciled the cluster to the latest desired configuration.

-## GitOps Workflow

-1. Changes are committed and pushed to GitHub
-2. ArgoCD detects repository updates
-3. Kubernetes manifests are synchronised
-4. Amazon EKS is updated to the desired state
-5. ArgoCD continuously monitors for configuration drift

-This approach ensured that the Git repository remained the single source of truth for Kubernetes deployments, improving consistency, traceability, and operational reliability.

 ## Security

 Security was integrated throughout the platform using secure authentication, automated validation, and encrypted communication.